haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

 ### Custom events:

-We have a function called msgKnoxxs which is responsible for showing notifications each time Knoxss has done it's job.
-I added two-lines of code which should fire an custom event on HTML object called `document.body`:
+We have a function called msgKnoxxs in add-ons _background script_ which is responsible for showing notifications each time Knoxss has done it's job.
+I added two-lines of code which should fire an custom event on HTML object called `document.body`.
+If you readed carefully you should know we are injecting code as _content script_:

 ```javascript
 function msgKnoxss(text) {